ephremworku/fastapi_app/README.md

-# FastAPI Application with NGINX Reverse Proxy
+# Asgi FastAPI Application with NGINX Reverse Proxy

 ## Overview
 This project is a demonstration of a FastAPI application running behind an NGINX reverse proxy.
 The FastAPI application serves a simple RESTful API, and NGINX acts as a reverse proxy to forward requests to the FastAPI application.